Get a flat tax rate of 15% Corporate, 5% on dividends, & 20% local salaries (withholding) by opening your company in Georgia.

 No. Our fee includes everything to get you started, assuming you have a permanent legal address in Georgia to register your business.
 If not, check out our virtual address service.

 Note: Remote applications rather than those made in person can incur higher fees, see pricing information above.
-You will also require a power of attorney and apostilled passport copy for each company director, if you will not come to Georgia in person.
-Physical copies of these must be sent to us, fees incurred for this process where you are located outside Georgia, are at your own expense.
+You will also require a power of attorney and apostilled passport copy for each company director if you will not come to Georgia in person.
+Physical copies of these must be sent to us, and any fees incurred for this process where you are located outside Georgia, are at your own expense.

 The 1% tax rate: